 100kB), and may be given low priority.
 For each category of users, the author allocated an amount of bandwidth during peak hours.
 During off-peak hours, when sufficient bandwidth is available, users should be able to use as much bandwidth as they need.
-Users are also encouraged file downloading at night, by providing a user-friendly interface to schedule downloads.
+Users are also encouraged file downloading at night, by providing a userfriendly interface to schedule downloads.
 Since this system is only for web (including ftp) access, it is implemented it as part of a web proxy.
 By using a transparent proxy, users are automatically served by the proxy for all web access.
 The CCProxy server is chosen as the base of this system.
 Many of the features that are required were configured directly in CCProxy and others were implemented by modifying the software.
-Below are the main techniques that will be used in the system development phase.